Skip to content ↓

 • Be ambitious for their futures.

-• Have a love of learning.
+• Develop a love of learning.

 • Be courageous advocates for the causes they believe in.